symphonyoss/bot-unfurl/README.md

 It also allows one to optionally:

 * specify how [Jolokia](https://jolokia.org/) is configured
-* specify a blacklist of domain names that the bot should never, under any circumstances, unfurl
+* specify a blacklist of host names that the bot should never, under any circumstances, unfurl
+  * Note that host names are matched "end to end", so if the blacklist contains an entry such as ".xxx", all host names that end with ".xxx" will be ignored (blacklisted)
 * provide the coordinates of an HTTP proxy

 Its structure as is follows: